harness/developer-hub/docs/platform/connectors/cloud-providers/add-tas-connector.md

 :::

-Harness offers the ability to provide a Refresh Token to the Tanzu Connector.
-We use this refresh token to authenticate with your Tanzu instance.
-You must still provide a username and password to authenticate with tanzu.
-We need that credential to fetch a new refresh token.
-Once the refresh token is provided in the connector, Harness leverages the token to authenticate to perform each task.
-When Harness performs each step, Harness will authenticate with the refresh token and then perform the tanzu step defined in the pipeline.
+Harness provides the option to use a Refresh token to authenticate with the Tanzu connector.
+This Refresh token is used by Harness to verify your Tanzu instance.
+However, you still need to provide a username and password to authenticate with Tanzu.
+These credentials are used to obtain a new Refresh token.
+Once the Refresh token is provided in the connector, Harness uses it to authenticate and perform each task.
+Harness will authenticate with the Refresh token before executing each Tanzu step defined in the pipeline.

-You can retrieve the refresh token via the config.json you receive when authenticating with the cf client.
-You can pass the refresh token as a secret stored in the Harness Secrets Manager or your secrets manager of choice.
+You can retrieve the Refresh token via the `config.json` file you receive when authenticating with the CF client.
+You can pass the Refresh token as a secret stored in the Harness Secrets Manager or your secrets manager of choice.

 #### Demo Video